onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-79224
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** have the chef-client be preloaded with validator keys and configuration to register with the designated Chef Server as part of the installation process.
+    The VNF or PNF **MUST** have the chef-client be preloaded with validator keys and configuration to register with the designated Chef Server as part of the installation process.

 .. req::
     :id: R-72184
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** have routable FQDNs for all the endpoints (VMs) of a xNF that contain chef-clients which are used to register with the Chef Server.
-As part of invoking xNF actions, ONAP will trigger push jobs against FQDNs of endpoints for a xNF, if required.
+    The VNF or PNF **MUST** have routable FQDNs for all the endpoints (VMs) of a VNF or PNF that contain chef-clients which are used to register with the Chef Server.
+As part of invoking VNF or PNF actions, ONAP will trigger push jobs against FQDNs of endpoints for a VNF or PNF, if required.

 .. req::
     :id: R-47068
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MAY

-    The xNF **MAY** expose a single endpoint that is responsible for all functionality.
+    The VNF or PNF **MAY** expose a single endpoint that is responsible for all functionality.

 .. req::